Explore Jobs

 1. What are digital nomads?

-Digital nomads are workers who utilize the flexibility of their online jobs to travel.
-Digital nomads will work in various locations from less than a week to several months before moving on to the next location.
+Digital nomads are workers who leverage the flexibility of online jobs to travel.
+They may work in different locations for varying durations, from a few days to several months.

 2. How common are digital nomads?

-Digital nomads are surprisingly common, with 35 million worldwide and 17.3 million in the US.
-With 157 million workers in the US, digital nomads constitute roughly 11% of the total workforce.
-That means 1 in 10 workers you meet in the US are likely digital nomads.
+Digital nomads are increasingly prevalent, with 35 million worldwide and 17.3 million in the US.
+This means they represent about 11% of the US workforce, suggesting that 1 in 10 workers you meet may be a digital nomad.

 3. Is 30 too old to be a digital nomad?

-No, 30 is not too old to be a digital nomad.
-In fact, 46.5% of digital nomads are in their 30s, larger than any other age group.
-Believe it or not, 38.6% of all digital nomads are 40+, meaning you can choose the lifestyle at any age.
+No, 30 is not too old to adopt a digital nomad lifestyle.
+In fact, 46.5% of digital nomads are in their 30s, and an impressive 38.6% are over 40, demonstrating that this lifestyle is accessible at any age.

 4. Are digital nomads rich?